nus-cvml/awesome-temporal-action-segmentation/README.md

   [[pdf]](https://openaccess.thecvf.com/content_cvpr_2014/papers/Kuehne_The_Language_of_2014_CVPR_paper.pdf)
   - Hilde Kuehne, Ali Arslan, and Thomas Serre, *CVPR 2014*.

-Breakfast Actions targets recording videos ''in the wild'', in 18 different kitchens, as opposed to the controlled lab environments in the previous datasets~\cite{fathi2011learning,stein2013combining}.
+targets recording videos ''in the wild'', in 18 different kitchens.
 The participants are not given any scrips and the recordings are unrehearsed and undirected.
 The dataset is composed of the 10 breakfast-related activities.
 This dataset is recorded with 52 participants with multiple cameras, varies from 3 to 5, all from a third-person point of view.
 There are 1712 videos, when accounting for the multi-camera views.

 ### GTEA
 - Learning to Recognize Objects in Egocentric Activities